gshin06/InsultBot/README.md

 # InsultBot
-A simple discord bot which sends insults to your friends.
+A simple Discord bot which sends insults to your friends.

+When receiving a command, the bot requests for an insult string from different API's and simply sends them through Discord.